JimLynchCodes/Cljs-Twitter-Unfollower/twitter-unfollower/README.md

 # Cljs Twitter Unfollower

-## What It Do
+## What It Does

 Currently, this function uses the [twit](https://github.com/ttezel/twit) javascript library (in a clojurescript project!) to pull an array of all the user accounts following a specific user and all the accounts being followed by that user.

-## Future Plans
+## Non Serverless
-Eventually this project will use both arrays to get an array of only the users that you are following who are not following you back.
-It will then unfollow these users (or a smaller set selected from these users).
+This project uses cljs-lambda rather than the serverless framework with the standard serverless.yaml file and `sls` commands.

 ## Usage

 ### 1) Set Up Twitter Credentials

-First, create a folder in the twitter-unfollower directory alongside the _src_ and _test_ folders.
+First, create a folder in the twitter-unfollower directory alongside the _src_ and _test_ folders anmed `static`.
 Inside of it create a file name _config.edn_ in which you can place this credentials map:

 ```